Testing Guide

 Single module

-Run a single module’s integration test using the integration_test scenario.
-The scenario reads the target name from the TEST_TARGET_ROLE environment variable:
+Run a single module’s integration test using the ansible_test_integration scenario, passing the target name as a positional argument:

-This runs the target against all OpenWrt platform versions defined in openwrt-versions.yml.
+This runs the target against all OpenWrt platform versions defined in tests/molecule/openwrt-versions.yml.

 Running All Plugin Integration Tests at Once